TheeFulcrum/FileBridge/README.md

    not `127.0.0.1` or the `docker0` address.

-3. (Recommended) Use a normal, non-root user account for `username` in the app — the one you already log in with.
+3. (Recommended) Use a normal, non-root user account for `username` in the app — the one you already logged in with.

 4. (Optional but recommended) Set up key-based login instead of a password: